 Classifications based on Aetiology

 Another common tendency is to define Affective Experiences in terms of the specific aetiology of a condition—for example, as “respiratory disease caused by respiratory syncytial virus (RSV),” or “respiratory disease caused by influenza virus,” or “respiratory disease caused by metapneumovirus.”
 While this level of detail might reflect a clinical interest in diagnosis, it is not helpful for affective experience analysis.
 First, population-level data on the prevalence of these specific viral causes is rarely available, as diagnostic testing is typically not performed routinely, especially in large-scale production systems.
 Second, these aetiologies often result in highly similar symptoms, and the affective experience they produce (such as irritation, air hunger, or fatigue) is often indistinguishable.
 In human health, a common practice is to refer to these overlapping presentations as “Influenza-like illness” (ILI), recognizing that the syndrome is more relevant to the patient’s experience than the precise pathogen.
-The same logic applies here: rather than defining separate affective experiences by each pathogen, it is better to define them at the level of the syndrome or biological outcome they share.
+The same logic applies here: rather than defining separate affective experiences by each pathogen, it is better to define them at the level of the syndrome or Biological Consequence they share.
 This allows for more realistic, evidence-based estimates of intensity and duration, and avoids artificial fragmentation of experience categories.

 Some Useful Rules